 The COVID-19 pandemic hit the senior housing sector hard, affecting LTC Properties' tenants.
 Several struggled to pay rent, leading some to file for bankruptcy.
 However, this REIT's financial strength helped it weather the storm and offset some of the lost income with new investments, allowing it to maintain its monthly dividend.

-Still, LTC has been unable to increase its payout since 2016.
-It's notable, though, that many of its peers have had to cut their dividends in recent years.
+Still, LTC has been unable to increase its payout since 2016, though it's notable that many of its peers have had to cut their dividends in recent years.

-LTC faces some good long-term trends but operates in a tough industry.
-In 2030, the number of Americans 65 and older will be double the 65-and-over population of 2010, a positive tailwind for the company.
-However, it must continue to stabilize its tenants and align itself with the best operators for the big-picture tailwind to reward patient shareholders.
+LTC sees some positive long-term trends but operates in a tough industry.
+In 2030, the number of Americans 65 and older will have doubled from 2010.
+However, it must continue to stabilize its tenants and align itself with the best operators for that big-picture tailwind to reward shareholders.
 Meanwhile, investors can earn more than 6% in yield by being patient.

 5. Gladstone Commercial Corporation